 Are you suddenly losing a lot of hair?

-Within the natural hair cycle, a loss of up to about 100 hairs per day is normal.
-If this level is significantly exceeded, we speak of hair loss.
+Within the natural hair cycle, a loss of up to around 100 hairs a day is normal.
+If this amount is significantly exceeded, this is referred to as hair loss.

-Visible indications of this are a conspicuous amount of hair on the pillow or clothing, as well as in the comb, brush or sink after washing the hair.
-The hair may appear increasingly sparse or thin and lacking volume.
-Light or bald patches may appear on the scalp - in men initially most commonly in the form of "receding hairline" and/or a receding hairline on the forehead, in women more commonly by a widened hairline in the area of the middle parting.
+Visible signs of this are a noticeable amount of hair on the pillow or clothing as well as in the comb, brush or sink after washing your hair.
+The hair may appear increasingly sparse or thin and lacking in volume.
+Thinning or bald patches may appear on the scalp - in men most frequently in the form of "receding hairline" and/or a receding hairline on the forehead, in women more often due to a widened hairline in the area of the middle parting.

 The most common causes

-Basically, hair growth is controlled by hormones and requires a healthy scalp.
-Only in this way can the hair follicles develop healthily for strong hair growth or, ideally, even form anew.
-The most common causes of hair loss include:
+Hair growth is basically controlled by hormones and requires a healthy scalp.
+Only in this way can the hair follicles develop healthily for strong hair growth or, ideally, even form again.

 • Hereditary factors (especially in men)

-• hormonal changes, e.g. menopause, childbirth, discontinuation of the "pill", thyroid hormone deficiency
+• Hormonal changes, e.g. menopause, childbirth, stopping the pill, thyroid hormone deficiency

 • Autoimmune processes (immune reactions against the body's own proteins)